 Mary, or me?

-In other parts of Africa, hunters use fresh dung to track and locate animals across the vast plains.
-If the dung is fresh, you can trace exactly where it came from.
-If it is stale, there’s no hint of its origins.
-Although Ofili uses dung, it is far from fresh.
-It is old, stale and covered in resin.
+In other parts of Africa, hunters use fresh dung to track animals across vast plains.
+If the dung is fresh, they can trace exactly where it came from.
+If it is old, there’s no hint of its origins.
+The dung Ofili uses is old, stale and covered in resin.
 Attaching stale dung to this piece is a comment on the ambiguity of the Madonna.
 It’s a way to highlight the intimate bond between religion and personal identity.

-There are numerous depictions of Madonna-like figures throughout history and across cultures.
+Madonna-like figures exist across cultures.
 Who gets to decide what she should look like?
 Is it Jean Fouquet?
 Allan Rohan Crite?

 Apparently, the mayor of New York believed he should have the final say.